vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 # Redaction

-The core problem with redaction how it's done in TLSN is that it's not semantics aware.
+The core limitation of redaction in TLSN is that it's not semantics-aware.

 Redaction in TLSN works on the level of byte ranges.
 E.g. `redact(2, 4)`.